wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

     --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-4.sol"
     ```

-## Deploy and Test the Contracts
+## Deploy Contracts

-This section will guide you through deploying and testing the cross-chain messaging contracts on the Avalanche Fuji and Celo Alfajores TestNets.
+This section will guide you through deploying the cross-chain messaging contracts on the Avalanche Fuji and Celo Alfajores TestNets.
 Follow these steps to get your contracts up and running.

 #### Deployment Tools
 We use _Foundry_ to deploy our smart contracts.
 However, you can use any tool you’re comfortable with, such as: